Growing Great Leaders

 - Ensuring quality teaching: participants will understand the importance of a shared theory of quality teaching, and the principles that underpin that theory.

-Participants will work in both large seminar groups as well as small professional learning groups (PLG) based on school size and school type.
+Participants will work in both large seminar groups as well as small professional learning groups (PLGs) based on school size and school type.

-The pedagogy used by University of Auckland Centre for Educational Leadership (UACEL) facilitators provides considerable time for working with the content of the six modules, opportunities to contribute to collegial discussion and the application of constructive feedback to demonstrate an understanding of professional knowledge and application in practice.
+The pedagogy used by University of Auckland facilitators provides considerable time for working with the content of the 6 modules, opportunities to contribute to collegial discussion and the application of constructive feedback to demonstrate an understanding of professional knowledge and application in practice.